 On the way into the site, I passed the souvenir stand where I had sought help the evening before.
 The son was quite excited to see me.
 A big smile and a hand clasp.
 The father tried to convince me to buy a guidebook.

-The archaeological site is compact, featuring the three temples, surrounded by the ruins of a Roman town within a huge stone Roman wall.
+The archaeological site is compact.
+It features the three temples, surrounded by the ruins of a Roman town within a huge Roman stone wall.
 The temples were initially thought to be dedicated to the Greek deities Hera, Athena and Poseidon (Juno, Minerva and Neptune to the Romans), although today they have been re-identified as Athena, Hera and Hera.
 Hera is the wife of Zeus.